 If you remember these four points, it'll be much easier to employ the NVMe duplicator and replicate your SSD from one device to another.

-NVMe SSD Cloning software is a type of program that allows you to replicate one device to the other.
+NVMe SSD cloning software is a type of program that allows you to replicate one device to another or copy data from one hard drive to another.
 In an NVMe SSD cloning software, you don't exactly need two NVMe drives from the same manufacturer, storage type, or even generation.

 Software is much better for duplicating NVMe storage because it allows a lot more headroom - and lets you duplicate between two very different devices.
 On the other hand, you have an NVMe duplicator or cloner docking station.

 This is an external hardware that allows you to connect two same NVMe devices to the PC.
 There are docking stations that can connect to different NVMe devices, but they can be a bit costly.
 That's why it's suggested that you should get NVMe SSD cloning software instead of duplicator hardware.
 Here are a few reasons why:

 - Ensures faster transfer on different NVMe brands, storage, gen type